-If you come up with a great idea during military service - you should make an initiative!
-An initiative is a proposal that, when implemented, can improve the quality of functions, make activities more effective, save costs and time or increase satisfaction and safety during service.
+During your military service, you might come up with a good idea.
+So write an initiative!
+An initiative is a proposal which can, if implemented, improve the Defence Forces' activities, equipment, services or in-service safety.
 An initiative does not need to be inventive or a novelty, nor does it need to be ready to use as such.
-All conscripts can make initiatives.
+Anyone liable to military service is entitled to presenting initiatives when serving in the Defence Forces.

-The Initiative Committees of the Defence Forces consider initiatives aiming to improve the workings of the Defence Forces that are made by conscripts, reservists and personnel in the brigade-level units.
+The initiative committees of the Defence Forces consider initiatives aiming to improve the workings of the Defence Forces that are made by conscripts, reservists and personnel in the brigade-level units.
 You can submit your initiative to your brigade-level unit's initiative committee or CC.